rcl-cloudtnt/badges/netProgramming/object-oriented-programming-with-csharp.md

 The recipient should be able to :

-- Write Object Oriented Programmes with :
+- Write Object Oriented Programmes
-    - Classes
-    - Objects
-    - Abstract Classes
-    - Static Classes

-- Use OOP principles :

-    - Methods
-    - Inheritance
-    - Interfaces

 # Evidence